-Support to projects will take into account the difference in the co-financing rates for the cohesion region Vzhodna Slovenija and the cohesion region Zahodna Slovenija.
-Due to state aid rules both cohesion regions will have a lower co-financing rate with the co-financing rate being higher in the cohesion region Vzhodna Slovenija which derives from the higher co-financing rates pursuant to the provisions of Regulation (EU) No 651/2014 (GBER).
-At the level of instruments, the following principle will be pursued: the available funds are to be allocated to the best projects which have the adequate private financial leverage.
+Support for projects will take into account the difference in the co-financing rates for the cohesion region of Vzhodna Slovenija and the cohesion region of Zahodna Slovenija.
+Due to state aid rules both cohesion regions will have a lower co-financing rate, with the co-financing rate being higher in the cohesion region of Vzhodna Slovenija, which derives from the higher co-financing rates pursuant to the provisions of Regulation (EU) No 651/2014 (GBER).
+At the level of instruments, the following principle will be pursued: the available funds are to be allocated to the best projects with adequate private financial leverage.
 State aid rules will be applied in allocating support to SMEs, including the rules which prohibit allocating support to firms in difficulties.